LiGang1999/LLM-SocialSimulation-DAI/reverie/backend_server/prompt_templates/generate_obj_event.md

 Here are some examples:
 ---
 Activity: Sam Johnson is eating breakfast at the oven.
+Object: oven
-State: oven is being heated to cook breakfast.
+State: is being heated to cook breakfast.
 ---
 Activity: Michael Bernstein is writing an email at the computer.
+object: computer
-State: computer is being used to write an email.
+State: is being used to write an email.
 ---
 Activity: Tom Kane is washing his face at the sink.
+Object: sink
-State: sink is running with water.
+State: is running with water.

 ## user prompt